hcllaw/VBAgg/README.md

 python train_test.py swiss --net-type vb /folder/to/save/to
 ```
 would run the VBAgg algorithm and save results to ```/folder/to/save/to```, while using the default options.
 Experimental code for various models is found in ```/experiment``` and can be ran directly.

-Just a disclaimer that the code is not completely optimised, and many parts is not very clean.
-I will update it more in the recent future, and include jupyter notebooks.
-Due to data confidentiality reasons, we do not provide the malaria data we used in the paper.